-The Town's user rate funded operations is currently projected to close the year with a deficit of \$254,800.
-This variance is attributable to a deficit of \$414,200 arising in storm water services partially offset by a \$159,400 surplus from water / wastewater services.
-The primary driver of this overall deficit is a storm water revenue short-fall arising from the understatement of 2020 rates due to a calculation error.
+The Town's user rate funded operations are currently projected to close the year with a deficit of \$43,300.
+This variance is attributable to a deficit of \$345,400 arising in storm water services partially offset by a COVID-19 driven \$302,100 surplus from water / wastewater services.
+The noted Stormwater services deficit arises from a revenue shortfall due to the understatement of 2020 rates as a result of a calculation error.

-Water and wastewater services experienced a significant revenue short-fall as a result of their originally budgeted 2020 rates being reduced to reflect York Region's offered wholesale water and wastewater savings.
-A revenue short-fall relating to the Town's freeze of all water penalties until the calendar year end is also forecasted.
+Water and wastewater services experienced a significant revenue shortfall as a result of their originally budgeted 2020 rates being reduced to reflect York Region's offered wholesale water and wastewater savings in response to the pandemic.
+A revenue shortfall relating to the Town's freeze of all water penalties until the calendar year end is also forecasted.
 These revenue short-falls were more than offset through savings achieved from wholesale water and wastewater and other COVID-19 mitigation measures such as the reduction of non-essential administrative expenses and a refocusing of available resources on operations and maintenance.
 No negative impact is anticipated to the Town's delivery of these services as a result of these mitigation measures.